-Remuneration report
+Remuneration Report

-This remuneration report presents Arena REIT's remuneration arrangements for Key Management Personnel (KMP) for the year ended 30 June 2016.
+Arena REIT's ('Arena') Remuneration and Nomination Committee presents the Remuneration Report which includes information on the remuneration arrangements for Key Management Personnel (KMP) for the year ended 30 June 2017.
 The report has been prepared and audited in accordance with the requirements of the Corporations Act and Regulations.